onqlavelabs/onqlave.docs/docs/guides/cli-guide/administration/application.md

 ## **Get base configuration information for Application**

-These information may be useful when you need to input the required flags during the creation of an application.
+This information may be useful when you need to input the required flags during the creation of an application.
 To get these information, use the following command:

 ```
 # onqlave application base